apocas/restai/README.md

       "system": "string (Optional - System message for LLMs that support it)" }
     ```
-- Path Parameters: 'projectName' which represents the name of the project.
-- Response: A JSON object containing the asked question and the corresponding answer.
+- Response:
+    ```json
+    {
+      "question": "What is the secret?",
+      "answer": "The secret is that ingenuity should be bigger than politics and corporate greed."}
+    ```
 - Errors: 500 if there is an error while asking the question.

 **POST /projects/{projectName}/chat**